 All students are expected to wear the following uniform (unless more formal attire is required by the clinical site):

-- Polo shirt, plain or with a Temple University logo only.
-Exception: if a student is at a clinical site that provides polo shirts with the respective logo. - If warranted, sweatshirt or jacket with Temple University logo. - Solid color, neat, khaki-style pants or shorts. - Name tag
+- Polo shirt, plain or with a Temple University/site specific logo or one given by the clinical site only. - If warranted, sweatshirt or jacket with Temple University/site specific logo. - Solid color, neat, khaki-style pants or shorts.